 Core RISIS end users are scholars from STI field and from scholars from other neighboring R&D fields.
-According to this WP2 task for M1-6 Drafting the mailing list of end users and stakeholders to be addressed, communication team have started to build an end-user mailing list, also in this case starting from existing contacts.
-WP2 team want to engage with researchers and analysts within stakeholder organizations, because they are often critical to the development of productive interactions between the academic community and stakeholders.
+According to this WP2 task for M1-6 Drafting the mailing list of end users and stakeholders to be addressed, communication team have built an end-user mailing list, also in this case starting from existing contacts.
+WP2 team engaged with researchers and analysts within stakeholder organizations, because they are often critical to the development of productive interactions between the academic community and stakeholders.